Vutov/lnd/docs/INSTALL.md

       --neutrino.banthreshold=                                Maximum allowed ban score before disconnecting and banning misbehaving peers.
 ```

-## Bitcoind Options
+## bgoldd Options
 ```
-bitcoind:
+bgoldd:
-      --bitcoind.dir=                                         The base directory that contains the node's data, logs, configuration file, etc. (default: /Users/roasbeef/Library/Application Support/Bitcoin)
+      --bgoldd.dir=                                         The base directory that contains the node's data, logs, configuration file, etc. (default: /Users/roasbeef/Library/Application Support/Bitcoin)
-      --bitcoind.rpchost=                                     The daemon's rpc listening address.
+      --bgoldd.rpchost=                                     The daemon's rpc listening address.
 If a port is omitted, then the default port for the selected chain parameters will be used. (default: localhost)
-      --bitcoind.rpcuser=                                     Username for RPC connections
+      --bgoldd.rpcuser=                                     Username for RPC connections
-      --bitcoind.rpcpass=                                     Password for RPC connections
+      --bgoldd.rpcpass=                                     Password for RPC connections
-      --bitcoind.zmqpubrawblock=                              The address listening for ZMQ connections to deliver raw block notifications
+      --bgoldd.zmqpubrawblock=                              The address listening for ZMQ connections to deliver raw block notifications
-      --bitcoind.zmqpubrawtx=                                 The address listening for ZMQ connections to deliver raw transaction notifications
+      --bgoldd.zmqpubrawtx=                                 The address listening for ZMQ connections to deliver raw transaction notifications
 ```

-## Using btcd
+## Using btgd

-### Installing btcd
+### Installing btgd

 On FreeBSD, use gmake instead of make.

-To install btcd, run the following commands:
+To install btgd, run the following commands:

-Install **btcd**:
+Install **btgd**:
 ```
-make btcd
+make btgd
 ```

-Alternatively, you can install [`btcd` directly from its
+Alternatively, you can install [`btgd` directly from its
 repo](https://github.com/btgsuite/btgd).

-### Starting btcd
+### Starting btgd

-Running the following command will create `rpc.cert` and default `btcd.conf`.
+Running the following command will create `rpc.cert` and default `btgd.conf`.

 ```
-btcd --testnet --rpcuser=REPLACEME --rpcpass=REPLACEME
+btgd --testnet --rpcuser=REPLACEME --rpcpass=REPLACEME
 ```
-If you want to use `lnd` on testnet, `btcd` needs to first fully sync the
+If you want to use `lnd` on testnet, `btgd` needs to first fully sync the
 testnet blockchain.
 Depending on your hardware, this may take up to a few
 hours.
 Note that adding `--txindex` is optional, as it will take longer to sync
 the node, but then `lnd` will generally operate faster as it can hit the index